-ONVU Learning is the education division of ONVU Technologies group.
-With over 20 years of education, video and technology experience, ONVU Learning is focussed on improving teacher coaching, development and satisfaction, and ultimately student outcomes.
+INTRODUCTION ONVU Learning is the education division of ONVU Technologies group.
+With extensive expereince in education, video and technology experience, ONVU Learning is focussed on improving teacher coaching, development and satisfaction, and ultimately student outcomes.
 Partnering with schools, governments and education advisors around the world, we are determined to design, refine and align multiple technologies to play an important part in defining the learning environments of the future.

-PARTNER SCHOOLS

-Read our success stories of how schools around the world are using ONVU Learning's lesson observation and teacher reflection tools to improve their teaching standards and student outcomes.
+PARTNER SCHOOLS Read our success stories of how schools around the world are using ONVU Learning's lesson observation and teacher reflection tools to improve their teaching standards and student outcomes.

 VIEW ALL CASE STUDIES →

 EDUCATIONAL GUIDE

-CLASSROOM OF THE FUTURE
+THE MODERN CLASSROOM

-It's safe to say that the Covid 19 pandemic has changed the world of education.
+It's safe to say that the world of education has changed in recent years

-There's a growing realisation among educational experts that schools will be different for some time to come.
+There's a growing realisation among educational experts that these changes are here to stay.

-In this guide, we're looking at the challenges and opportunities this new change presents, imagining what the 'classroom of the future' could look like.
+In this guide, we're looking at the challenges and opportunities these changes present, looking at what today's modern classroom looks like.

 DISCOVER OUR EDUCATIONAL GUIDES→